Exceptional Points, Nonnormal Matrices, Hierarchy of Spin Matrices and an Eigenvalue Problem

 \section{Introduction}

-Kato \cite{1} (see also Rellich \cite{2}) introduced exceptional points for singularities appearing in the perturbation theory of linear operators.
-Afterwards exceptional points and energy level crossing have been studied for hermitian Hamilton operators \cite{3,4,5,6,7,8,9,10} and non-hermitian Hamilton operators \cite{11,12,13,14,15,16} by many authors.
+Non-hermitian Hamilton operators in finite dimensional Hilbert spaces of the form $\hat H=\hat H_0+i\hat H_1$ have been studied by several authors (Alcaraz et al \cite{1}, Henkel and Herrmann \cite{2} and Brody \cite{3}).
+Here $\hat H_0$ and $\hat H_1$ are hermitian operators.
+If the commutator of $\hat H_0$ and $\hat H_1$ does not vanish, then the linear operator $\hat H$ is nonnormal.
+Here we study exceptional points for such Hamilton operators, where $\hat H_0$ and $\hat H_1$ are given by spin matrices for spin $s=1/2,1,3/2,\dots$.
+Kato \cite{4} (see also Rellich \cite{5}) introduced exceptional points for singularities appearing in the perturbation theory of linear operators.
+Afterwards exceptional points and energy level crossing have been studied for hermitian Hamilton operators \cite{6,7,8,9,10,11,12,13} and non-hermitian Hamilton operators \cite{14,15,16,17,18,19} by many authors.
 Here we consider the finite dimensional Hilbert space ${\mathbb C}^n$ and the linear operators are $n \times n$ matrices over $\mathbb C$.

 For hermitian matrices the standard example in literature is

 where $\epsilon$ is real.
 The characteristic polynomial $\det(H(\epsilon)-EI_2)=0$ is given by $E^2-E-\epsilon^2=0$.
 When $\epsilon$ is complex, the eigenvalues may be viewed as the $2$ values of a single function $E(\epsilon)$ of $\epsilon$, analytic on a Riemann surface with 2 sheets joined at branch point singularities in the complex plane.
 The exceptional points in the complex $\epsilon$ plane are defined by the solution $\det(H(\epsilon)-EI_2)=0$ together with $d(\det(H(\epsilon)-EI_2))/dE=0$.
 One finds that the exceptional points are $\epsilon_1=i/2$ and $\epsilon_2=-i/2$.